-Q) I am a national of the European Economic Area (EEA) thinking of moving to the Island; do I need a work permit?
+Q) I am from or the UK or Ireland thinking of moving to the Island; do I need a work permit?

-A) If you are an EEA national, wishing to take up employment you must obtain a work permit, unless you are an Isle of Man worker or exempt.
+A) If you are from the common travel area (UK and Ireland) wishing to take up employment you must obtain a work permit, unless you are an Isle of Man worker or exempt.